Self, Soul, and God

 Further, we apply social perception, both consciously and unconsciously, to ourselves.
 We perceive ourselves – our thoughts, our feelings, and intentions – using the same system we use to perceive others.

-Somehow, we re aware of ourselves being aware, and we are aware of others being aware of their self awareness.
-We feel like this awareness can be or is disembodied.”
+Somehow, we are aware of ourselves being aware, and we are aware of others being aware of their self awareness, and we feel like this awareness is disembodied” – outside of our physical being

 What is God but the perception of intentionality on a global scale?